emmetio/Emmet.tmplugin/README.md

-# Emmet plugin for TextMate 1.x editor #
+# Emmet plugin for TextMate editor #

 **This plugin is automatically generated from [Emmet Objective-C](https://github.com/emmetio/emmet-objc) project.
 Please do not provide any pull requests here.**

 ## How to install ##

+*This plugin supports both TextMate 1 and 2 versions.*

 Clone project into `~/Library/Application Support/TextMate/PlugIns/` and restart TextMate.